alem0lars/configs_book/gentoo/installation/README.md

 * `<NUMBER>`: is the partition number.
 It identifies which partition you want to give the name to.
 * `<NAME>`: the name to assign to the created partition.

+### Assign labels to partitions

+Every partition you've created should have a label associated.
+Doing this, allows you to find partitions by their label (under `/dev/disk/by-label`).

+To do so, see [here](https://wiki.archlinux.org/index.php/Persistent_block_device_naming#by-label)

 ### Format the partitions

 Every partition you've created should be formatted.
 The command depends on the filesystem: